icanos/hassio-plejd/README.md

 However, the add-on still works as expected and this is something I'm looking into, but not with that much effort yet though.

+#### Running the Plejd add-on in VirtualBox on Windows

+If on Windows + VirtualBox or similar setup

+- Install VirtualBox extensions to get USB 2/3
+- Redirect correct USB device
+- Potentially try to replace BT drivers with WinUSB using Zadig
+- (Re)start VirtualBox HA machine

 #### Running the Plejd add-on outside of HassOS

 If you're planning on running this add-on outside of HassOS, you might need to turn off AppArmor in the `config.json` file.
 This is due to missing AppArmor configuration that is performed in HassOS (if you've manually done it, ignore this).